Code of Conduct International Student Higher Education

 7.7

 Complaints concerning the Register Administrator can be submitted to the chair of the National Commission after the Register Administrator’s internal complaint procedure has been completed.
-For more information, please visit Complaints - Disagree with DUO - DUO.
+For further information, see: Disagree with DUO: Submitting a complaint - DUO.

 8.1

-The umbrella organisations will establish a National Commission and define the powers of the Commission.
-The umbrella organisations appoint members to the National Commission for a term of office of four years.
+The umbrella organizations will establish a National Commission and define the powers of the Commission.
+The umbrella organizations appoint members to the National Commission for a term of office of four years.
 Members may be reappointed once.
 The Register Administrator informs the public by publishing the composition of the National Commission on its website.

 8.2